madridcyber/blank-project/README.md

 This repository provides a `docker-compose.yml` that starts:

 - RabbitMQ (with management UI).
-- A PostgreSQL database per service (auth, booking, market, payment, exam, notification).
+- A PostgreSQL database per service (auth, booking, market, payment, exam, notification, dashboard).
 - All backend microservices.
 - The API Gateway.
 - The React SPA served via Nginx.